msrini-MSFT/Troubleshooting-Private-Link-DNS-Scenarios/README.md

 > [!Important]
 > **Known Issue and recommended solution:**

-> Issue: You get a NX response from DNS even though you link your VNET to the Private DNS Zone of your service.
+> **Issue:** You get a NX response from DNS even though you link your VNET to the Private DNS Zone of your service.

 > **Environment:**

-> Virtual Network : VNET1
+> - Virtual Network : VNET1
-> Private DNS Zone : privatelink.blob.core.windows.net
+> - Private DNS Zone : privatelink.blob.core.windows.net
-> Private Endpoints: PE1 - 10.0.0.4 , PE2 - 10.1.1.4
+> - Private Endpoints: PE1 - 10.0.0.4 , PE2 - 10.1.1.4
-> Virtual Machine : VM1 deployed in VNET1
+> - Virtual Machine : VM1 deployed in VNET1

 > Here VNET1 is linked to Private DNS Zone named "privatelink.blob.core.windows.net" which has a A record **azstorage** pointing to 10.0.0.4.
 When VM1 tried to access **azstorage.blob.windows.core.net** it is resolving to 10.0.0.4.
 But from the same VM1, if I try to access "msrini1.blob.windows.net", there are no response.